 - Episode 2 – How to run an auto instrumentation

 - Episode 5 – How to create your own custom instrumentation.

 Get Started with OpenTelemetry

 In this guide, we covered the very fundamentals of OpenTelemetry.
 There is a lot more to learn and understand, especially if you plan on implementing OpenTelemetry in your company.

-    If you want to learn more, you can check out this free, 6 episodes, OpenTelemetry Bootcamp (vendor-neutral).
+If you want to learn more, you can check out this free, 6-episode, OpenTelemetry Bootcamp (vendor-neutral).

-    The Bootcamp contains live coding examples where you can follow along.
+The Bootcamp contains live coding examples that you can follow along.

 It’s basically your OpenTelemetry playbook where you will learn everything, from very hands-on basics to scaling and deploying to production:

 - Episode 1: OpenTelemetry Intro and Basic Deployment